dstackai/dstack/README.md

 ### Features

-* **Workflows as code:** Define your ML workflows as code, and run them in a configured cloud via the command-line.
+* **Workflows as code:** Define your ML workflows as code, and run them in a configured cloud via a single CLI command.
 * **Reusable artifacts:** Save data, models, and environment as workflows artifacts, and reuse them across projects.
 * **Built-in containers:** Workflow containers are pre-built with Conda, Python, etc. No Docker is needed.

+> The `dstack` CLI automatically tracks your current Git revision and uncommitted local changed.
+>
 > You can use the `dstack` CLI from both your IDE and your CI/CD pipelines.
 >
 > For debugging purposes, you can run workflow locally, or attach to them interactive dev environments (e.g. VS Code,